centrica-engineering/nucleus-docs/docs/foundations/structure.md

 ### `<ns-lockup>`

-The ns-lockup behaves responsively too, adjusting it's overlaps most appropriately for the given viewport.
+The ns-lockup behaves responsively too, adjusting its overlaps most appropriately for the given viewport.

 ### `<ns-selector>`